wuba/react-native-echarts/blog/2023-03-10-using-wuba-react-native-echarts/index.md

 > ERROR Invariant Violation: requireNativeComponent: "SkiaDomView" was not found in the UIManager.

 I googled it and it says it requires a [version downgrade](https://stackoverflow.com/questions/74648194/shopify-react-native-skia-with-expo).
-In fact, it should correspond to the expo version, there will be a similar prompt when installing the dependency, install the prompted version and it will be fine.
+It should correspond to the expo version, there will be a similar prompt when installing the dependency, install the prompted version and it will be fine.
 ![warning](./warning.jpg)

 So I followed the instructions and did a version downgrade: